Last Updated April 9, 2026

 Typical Factoring Rates And Fees

 Invoice factoring rates are determined by how much you plan to factor and how long customers take to pay.
 Factoring more invoices and getting customers to pay faster can lead to lower processing rates.
-Our additional considerations include your customer base’s credit quality, diversity, and your tenure in the business.
+Customer credit quality and payment history also play a role.

 - Initial fee: This fee covers your cash advance processing expenses for an initial set duration (typically the first 30 days) and costs up to 3.50% of your invoice face value.